clvv/fasd/README.md

 # Tab Completion

-`fasd` offers two completion modes, command mode completion and word mode completion.
+Fasd offers two completion modes, command mode completion and word mode completion.

 Command mode completion is just like completion for any other commands.
 It is